pmeinhardt/homebrew-tools/README.md

 # pmeinhardt/tools

-Here you can find or submit casks and formulae for our tools.
+Here you can find casks and formulae for a few small tools.

 To use these: